zhuojg/next-dapp-tutorial/docs/steps/smart-contract.md

 });
 ```

-Run test with `npx hardhat test`, you should get this:
+Run test with `pnpm hardhat test`, you should get this:

 ```
   Token contract